 ProHealth Care is embarking on another new construction project at ProHealth Oconomowoc Memorial Hospital.
 The project will renovate and increase space for surgical procedures and support services.
 ProHealth also will build a new loading dock, warehouse and space for mechanical equipment.

-Construction on the multi-year project will begin as soon as possible.
-It is expected to cost a total of $34 million and be completed by the end of 2019.
+Construction on the multi-year project is expected to cost a total of $34 million and be completed by the end of 2019.

 “This is an exciting step forward for the hospital and the greater Oconomowoc community,” said Ken Price, chief operating officer.
 “By expanding our space, we will be able to accommodate more orthopedic and general surgery patients and enhance their experiences at the hospital.
 The space will be roomier, more functional and more inviting.”

 Price said surgeries will continue to be scheduled at the hospital during construction.

 When completed, the project will add a total of 21,168 square feet to three floors of the hospital: